aguschin/idao_2021_finals/PROBLEM.md

 **Only the last successful submission** is used to compute public and private leaderbord scores.
 You should make sure, that at the end of competition the last successful submission is actually your very best attempt!

+After the competition ends you will be asked to provide your training scripts along with the instruction on how to reproduce your submission.
+It's important, that **both training and inference should be reproducible**.
+Pin all random seeds and what else is required.
+We are going to check your solutions and try to reproduce model and other artifacts you supply in submission archive.
+The inference should be reproducible too - if your submission gives different results each time it is re-run in Yandex.Contest, we may disqualify it.

+Note, that you can train your models locally - you are not required to submit train scripts and force them to run in Yandex.Contest.

 ## Resource constraints

 The solution your submit will run with resource constraints of 1 CPU and 2 Gb RAM.
 The time limit is 15 minutes.
 Note that the running time on your machine and on Yandex.Contest servers could be different due to different hardware.